-While growing economic instability, social conflict, and environmental degradation is challenging, we can work towards solving these problems concurrently with a simple tool: the bicycle.
+While economic, social, and environmental challenges grow, we can address these concurrently with a simple tool: the bicycle.
 By getting people of all ages and backgrounds to ride a bike, we can make our cities and towns more healthy, social, clean, and economically sound.
 We can improve our quality of life and create a livable environment for our children.
 It starts with studying everyday people, and fitting the bicycle into their lives.

 Want practical tools to study people and make cycling work for them in your city?
 Check out our online and in-person courses.
 Is your organization interested in utilizing this approach?
 See what we offer to help you make the transformation.